 Two yoga halls allow visitors to practice during scheduled special events; the Patanjali Sadhana Hall (1300 square feet) on the lower level, and the main, Nataraj Yoga Hall (1900 square feet) on the third floor.
 The main hall has a wooden floor and a vaulted bamboo ceiling, creating a clean, authentic and natural space for yoga practice.
 Each hall is supplied with pillows, bolsters and yoga mats.

-Ashram fee includes two yoga classes, three vegetarian meals per day and participation in all daily ashram activities.
+Ashram fee includes two yoga classes (except Sunday), three vegetarian meals per day and participation in all daily ashram activities.

 The day rate is: